atsukotominaga/music-adaptation/material/instruction/instruction.md

   - adaptation-2021-09-21-10275-1-8-3.txt
   - pre-2021-09-21-12394-1-8-3.txt

+At the end of the experiment, there should be at least:
+  - 16 files starting with "adaptation"
+  - 2 files starting with "pre"
+  - 2 files starting with "post"

-2. Quit Max.
+1. Quit Max.
-3. Turn off the piano, the audio interface and the screen in front of the piano.
+2. Turn off the piano, the audio interface and the screen in front of the piano.

 # Notes
 - If participants ask whether they can use different fingerings, please let them know that they can play as they like.